Multiple Testing of Local Extrema for Detection of Structural Breaks in Piecewise Linear Models: The mSTEM detection framework

 \begin{lemma} The local extremum of $\mu'_{\gamma}(t)$ over $(v_j-c\gamma, v_j+c\gamma)$ is achieved at \begin{subnumcases}{t=} v_j+\gamma^2 q_j, & \quad \text{\it if } $a_j\neq 0$, \\ \text{\it does not exist}, & \quad \text{\it if } $a_j = 0$; \end{subnumcases} while the local extremum of $\mu''_{\gamma}(t)$ over $(v_j-c\gamma, v_j+c\gamma)$ is achieved at \begin{subnumcases}{t=} v_j + \frac{1}{2}\left(\gamma^2 q_j \pm \gamma\sqrt{\gamma^2q_j^2+4}\right), & \quad \text{\it if } $a_j \neq 0$, \\ v_j, & \quad \text{\it if } $a_j = 0$, \end{subnumcases} where $q_j = \frac{k_{j+1}-k_j}{a_j}$ for $a_j\neq 0$. \end{lemma}

-Recall that $a_j$ is the jump size at the change point $v_j$, therefore $v_j$ is a Type \RN{1} change point if $a_j=0$ and a Type \RN{2} change point if $a_j\neq 0$.
-Note that $q_j$ is the ratio between the slope change and the jump size and will be assumed to be small.
+Recall that $a_j$ is the jump size at the change point $v_j$; therefore, $v_j$ is a Type \RN{1} change point if $a_j=0$, and a Type \RN{2} change point if $a_j\neq 0$.
+Throughout this paper, derivatives are taken with respect to the smoothed signal $\mu_\gamma(t)$, which ensures that derivatives are well defined even in the presence of Type \RN{2} change points, where the underlying signal is not continuous.
+Note that $q_j$ is the ratio between the slope change and the jump size.
 The Lemma \ref{lemma:extremum-location} characterizes the relationship between the peak location of the differentiated smoothed signal and the original location $v_j$, producing the following result. \begin{proposition} A Type \RN{1} change point $v_j$ becomes a local extremum in $\mu''_{\gamma}(t)$ precisely at $v_j$ (see \eqref{eq:d2-2}); while a Type \RN{2} change point $v_j$ results in a local extremum in $\mu'_{\gamma}(t)$ at $v_j + \gamma^2q_j$ (see \eqref{eq:d1-1}), which tends to $v_j$ as $q_j \rightarrow 0$. \end{proposition}